profydev/reddit-timer-pierrelstan/README.md

 &nbsp;

 ## Technical decisions:
-***

 The reason why I choose not to manage the state of the app with redux is because the application perform simple actions.

-I created  a custom hook instead  to encapsulate hook-related logic that can be re-used in the future.
+I created  a custom hook instead  to encapsulate hook-related logic that can be reused in the future.

 The file contains three functions: